PrimeLending December 16th Newsletter

 Freddie Mac’s chief economist revealed that “single family mortgage debt outstanding increased for the first time since 2008.”
 He further explained: “This is a positive sign, as it reflects that the pick-up in new purchase-money originations has offset loan paydowns and led to a net increase in principal outstanding.”
 The Mortgage Bankers Association chimed in with a report that purchase loan applications were up a seasonally adjusted 1% for the week ending December 6, compared to a week earlier.

-… Despite the popularity of videos and social media, e-newsletters remain very useful marketing tools.
+BUSINESS TIP OF THE WEEK… Despite the popularity of videos and social media, e-newsletters remain very useful marketing tools.
 Use your Facebook page and website to get sign-ups by offering freebies containing useful information.

 >> Review of Last Week